agongi/study/kafka/kafka-connect/README.md

 ### Worker

-worker 는 실행되는 서버단위이고 connect, task 를 포함하고 있습니다.
+Workers are just simple Linux (or any other OS) processes and contains connect, task

 <img src="2.png" width="75%">